daffainfo/AllAboutBugBounty/Cross Site Request Forgery.md

 ## Introduction
 Cross-Site Request Forgery (CSRF/XSRF) is an attack that forces an end user to execute unwanted actions on a web application in which they're currently authenticated

+## How to find
+Usually found in forms.
+Try submit the form and check the HTTP request.
+If the HTTP request does not have a CSRF token then it is likely to be vulnerable to a CSRF attack.
+But in some cases, the CSRF token can be bypassed, try check this [List](https://github.com/daffainfo/AllAboutBugBounty/blob/master/Bypass/Bypass%20CSRF.md)

 ## How to exploit
 1. HTML GET Method